Incubaid/www-incubaid/www.incubaid.com/content/home/intro_box.md

 header = "Incubator and IT Innovator"

-summary = ["7 High-Profile Exits", "Disruptive Portfolio", "Green IT Globe Accelerator"]
+summary = ["7 High-Profile Exits", "Disruptive Portfolio", "Green IT Globe's Accelerator"]

 readmore_link = "introduction/introduction"

-kds_word = "Incubaid is a technology incubator focused primarily on cloud computing and related sectors.
-Since 2000, Incubaid has founded and developed a number of startups in datacenter, storage and cloud services - including 6 successful exits to leading technology companies including Sun Microsystems, Western Digital, Verizon and Hitachi Data Systems.
-Our largest portfolio company, Green IT Globe, combines multiple portfolio technologies into a highly disruptive wholistic cloud computing technology solution.We are a team comprised of start-up veterans with many of us working together for more than a decade.
-Our extensive experience spans capital raising, operations and execution, legal advisory, IP and financial.
-Our team is further supported by a network of advisors and consultants who provide assistance to our portfolio companies.
-In addition to Green IT Globe, our current areas of focus are centered around blockchain innovation, digital currencies, next generation mobile applications and green energy technologies."
+kds_word = "Incubaid is a disruptor focused primarily on changing the IT and cloud landscape.
+Since 2000, Incubaid has founded and developed a number of startups in datacenter, storage and cloud services - including 7 successful exits to leading technology companies: Sun Microsystems, Oracle, Western Digital, Verizon and Hitachi Data Systems.
+Our largest portfolio company, Green IT Globe, combines multiple portfolio technologies into a highly disruptive wholistic cloud platform solution.
+We are a team comprised of start-up veterans with many of us working together for more than a decade.
+Our extensive experience spans capital raising, operations and execution, legal advisory, IP and financial, strategy and marketing.
+Our team is further supported by a network of advisors who provide assistance to our portfolio companies.
+In addition to Green IT Globe, our current areas of focus are centered around blockchain innovation, digital currencies, mobile applications and green-energy technologies."

 slide1_link = 'members/Amplidata'
 slide1_image = 'img/amplidata.png'